vanruc/todoApp/README.md

     <newParameters/>
 </view>
 ```
-After we're finished with the above definition, we will have a view like this.
+After we're finished with the above definition, we will have a view like this:
 ![](doc_img_src/staffeditview1.png)

-It look better than before right?
+It looks better than before right?
 However there are still some improvements to be made here.

-We want to get contact info(Name, Email, Phone Number) from `Contacts` to show here.
+We also want to get contact info(Name, Email, Phone Number) from `Contacts` to show here.

 To do that, right after Social Title, we add the below rows:
 ```xml